Online learning gives people the opportunity to access world-class education regardless of their location.

-With this simple process, Bullard is able to bring a whole new dimension to his teaching style—and increase the value of his online course for students.
+Bullard is able to add dimension to his teaching with this simple process.
+In doing so, he also increases the value of his online course for his students.

 For some topics, going live is a necessity.
-Especially if the topic you’re teaching requires practicing in front of each other and getting feedback in real-time, like Jam Gamble’s course on public speaking.
+This is especially true if the topic you’re teaching requires practicing in front of each other and getting feedback in real time, like Jam Gamble’s course on public speaking.

 “One must have A LOT of energy and passion to carry a 90-minute session,” Jam shared with us.
 “For me personally, I have learned so much more about my teaching/coaching style since teaching live twice a week.
 It’s also given me the opportunity to reevaluate and make any necessary tweaks as I go along.”